Circaevum/circaevum-dao-phase-1/Addendum.md

 **Yin-Yang Dynamics**:

 - **Yin (Adaptive)**: Encourages emergent, creative contributions that foster innovation.
   - The YIN token (`8J2Xt2G3US2yWTwDtKxGUwwKCnNzNcoXwEMVPwV6HTzw`) functions as the Community Token.
-Members can earn 1 YIN for every 1 Story Point they have completed using a typical scrum methodology.
+Members can earn 1 YIN for each completed task.
   - YIN tokens represent 0.9% of total allocation, with 13,500 tokens issued.
   - YIN provides profit-sharing rights but no equity or direct governance.

 - **Yang (Structured)**: Focuses on structured, goal-oriented tasks ensuring stability and progress.
-  - The YANG token (`7E8nSaFbB1LwAKZXUVcH2jBkS9RR5FgzQi3xdHAToShX`) functions as the Council Token.
-Members can convert 750 YIN tokens for 1 YANG token.
+  - The YANG token (`7E8nSaFbB1LwAKZXUVcH2jBkS9RR5FgzQi5xdHAToShX`) functions as the Council Token.
+Members can convert 75 YIN tokens for 1 YANG token.
   - YANG tokens represent 2.7% of total allocation, with 18 tokens issued.
   - YANG provides governance rights, equity, and profit-sharing.
+  - YANG token holders must complete 18 tasks annually to maintain full token value.
+  - Base annual decay is 0.9% equity if no tasks are completed, reduced by 0.1% for every 2 tasks completed.
+  - After 3 years of zero activity, a YANG token would lose its entire 2.7% equity value.

+- **Wu Wei (Investment)**: Represents the investment and capital contribution aspect.
+  - Wu Wei tokens function as the investor governance mechanism.
+  - Wu Wei token values will be determined through negotiations between investors and majority equity holders.
+  - Wu Wei tokens represent 0.9% of total allocation, with 54 tokens issued.
+  - Wu Wei provides governance rights and equity but no profit-sharing.

 - **Taiji Point**: The central governing position representing 2.71% of total allocation, with 1 token issued.
   - Provides governance rights, equity, and profit-sharing.
   - Not subject to decay mechanics.

-This duality ensures that members engage in both creative and structured activities, promoting a harmonious and dynamic organizational environment.
+This multilateral approach ensures that members engage in both creative and structured activities, while investors provide capital support, promoting a harmonious and dynamic organizational environment.

 #### (ii) Rights and duties under this chapter of a person in their capacity as a member: